yuxel/git-branch-cleaner/README.md

 git-branch-cleaner
 ==================

-Simple Python script to clean local git branches by Jira status
+Simple Python script to clean local git branches by Jira status.
+If you have lots of local git branches and you remove them when they are closed on Jira, this can be handy.

 usage
 =====